hstephan23/dep_graph/README.md

 Open the command palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) and search for "DepGraph":

-- **Show Dependency Graph** — opens an interactive Cytoscape.js graph in a webview panel with force, hierarchy, and concentric layouts, search, and right-click context menu
+- **Show Dependency Graph** — opens an interactive Cytoscape.js graph in a webview panel with force, hierarchy, and concentric layouts, a layers architecture view with swim-lane bands and violation detection, a searchable folder-grouped file picker for tree view, and right-click context menu
 - **Find Dependency Cycles** — lists detected cycles in a quick-pick menu
 - **Show Dependents / Dependencies** — quick-pick lists of files that import or are imported by the current file
 - **Blast Radius** — highlights all transitive dependents of the current file